misun6312/autodiff/README.md

 This follows the numerical approach to compute the derivative for each parameters from Bing's paper [(Section 3.2 the Supplementary Information)](http://science.sciencemag.org/content/suppl/2013/04/04/340.6128.95.DC1).

 * [Theano Automatic Differentiation JupyterNotebook (incomplete)](https://github.com/misun6312/autodiff/blob/master/Theano_autodiff.ipynb)
-It can only compute gradients of bias and lapse automatically.
+It can only compute gradients of 'bias' and 'lapse' automatically.
 For the rest of parameters, it produces nan value.
+I dig into this problem for a long time but couldn't figure it out the exact reason(http://deeplearning.net/software/theano/tutorial/nan_tutorial.html).
+I guess while I was converting the code with tensors there must be something wrong.
+Compared to implementation in Julia, I got helped a lot with convert function in Julia, which makes the code more flexible to implement.
+But in Theano, they don't support that kind of function. eval() and get_value() were good candidates but it was not working.

 Theano is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays both on CPU and GPU efficiently.

-- Scan = for loop
+Theano offers a good amount of flexibility, but has some limitations too.
+You must answer for yourself the following question: How can my algorithm be cleverly written so as to make the most of what Theano can do?

+Here's some tips that you need to make sure for using Theano
+- While- or for-Loops within an expression graph are supported, but only via the theano.scan() op (which puts restrictions on how the loop body can interact with the rest of the graph).
 - set_subtensor = array element assignment
 - Shared Variable
 - Construct Model(Graph) -> Compile